smburdick/graem/wiki/Fall_of_the_Old_Empire/index.md

 tags:
 ---

-The **Fall of the Old Empire** was a brief, yet cataclysmic battle fought mostly in the [Western Mountains]() of Graem.
-It was thought to be a 50-year conflict, lasting from 50 BF to 0 AF, leading to the establishment of the current convention for marking the years, between [The Host]() and the mortal races of Graem.
-The battle was mostly a stalemate,
+The **Fall of the Old Empire** was a cataclysmic battle fought mostly in the Western Mountains of Graem between [The Host](../The_Host/) and the mortal races of Graem, from 50 BF to 0 AF.
+The dates are only approximate due to divine temporal distortions, though at 0 AF the battle was reduced to a stalemate which has lasted from the previous century to the present day.